-To this aim, a dedicated working group composed by experts nominated by the EU MS and EU Agencies drafted the CISE Cooperation Agreement (hereafter "CA"), which was approved by the CISE Stakeholders Group at the 6th CSG meeting on 9 and 10 February 2021.
+To this aim, a dedicated working group composed of experts nominated by the EU MS and EU Agencies drafted the CISE Cooperation Agreement (hereafter "CA"), which was approved by the CISE Stakeholders Group at the 6th CSG meeting held on the 9 and 10 February 2021.

-The Cooperation Agreement regulates the information sharing in the CISE network.
-By signing the Cooperation Agreement, authorities commit to putting in place processes that guarantee that the information shared is accurate, reliable, secure and protected (by safeguarding confidentiality, data security and data ownership).
+The Cooperation Agreement regulates the information sharing within the CISE network.
+By signing the Cooperation Agreement, authorities commit themselves to putting in place processes that guarantee that the information shared is accurate, reliable, secure and protected (by safeguarding confidentiality, data security and data ownership).

 The Cooperation Agreement does NOT impose which data an authority has to share.
-Each authority is free to decide which data intends to provide to the network (this information is declared in the Information Sharing Plan).
+Each authority is free to decide which data it intends to provide to the network (this information is declared in the Information Sharing Plan).